‘We Are Not Afraid’: Thousands Of People Protesting On The Streets Of Cuba

 MIAMI (CBSMiami) – Chanting “we are not afraid,” thousands of Cubans took to the streets Sunday to demand the end of the communist dictatorship.

-The COVID crisis has only exacerbated the unrest on the island nation, which is why protesters also called for food and vaccines.READ MORE: More Manatees Have Died In 2021 Than In Any Other Year In Florida's Recorded History
+The COVID crisis has only exacerbated the unrest on the island nation, which is why protesters also called for food and vaccines.READ MORE: Florida Doctor Christian Emmanuel Sanon Arrested In Deadly Attack On Haitian President Jovenel Moïse

-Never seen images from #Havana.
-Thousands are mobilising across #Cuba demanding the end of the communist dictatorship while screaming “we are not afraid…we are not afraid.”#SOSCuba #Democracypic.twitter.com/QSomExnzDw

 Local leaders took to social media in support of the demonstrations.